vjoel/tupelo/README.md

 News
 ====

+* 2014-April-7: Want to use these fancy stores inside a client that you run from the command line?
+See [here](example/sqlite/README.md) and [here](example/riemann/README.md).

-* 2014-April-1 [Riemann example](example/riemann) uses more stores in various roles:
+* 2014-April-1: [Riemann example](example/riemann) uses more stores in various roles:

   * sqlite store for the consumer replicas, with indexes for
     * service/host/time